ultrapacer/docs/embeddables.md

 You can embed ultraPacer aid station splits data directly into your web page.

-Go to <a href="https://widgets.ultrapacer.com/" target="_blank">https://widgets.ultrapacer.com/</a> for instructions and demo.
+Go to [https://widgets.ultrapacer.com](https://widgets.ultrapacer.com/) for instructions and demo.

 Embeddable maps and elevation profiles will be coming soon!